Overview

 Claims Tab

-Each of these tabs consist of one or more List Panels (e.g. StudentListPanel
+Each of these tabs consist of one or more List Panels (e.g. StudentListPanel) and its

 each of the List Cells is defined by the respective Card.